LinSoftWin/Illustrator-CC-2021-Linux/README.md

 **Uninstalling :**

-To uninstall remove the photoshop desktop file in *~/.local/share/applications/* then your installation folder
+To uninstall remove the Illustrator desktop file in *~/.local/share/applications/* then your installation folder

 ## Requirements
 - wine >=6.1 (Avoid 6.20 to 6.22 **DON'T USE STAGING**)